Stampede Pest Control

 Identifying Bed Bugs

-Bed bugs also like to hide behind wallpaper and picture frames as well as electrical boxes and outlets.
+They feed on warm blood, so they hide close to where the food is: mattresses and sofas.
+Bed bugs also tuck in behind wallpaper and picture frames, and inside electrical boxes and outlets.
 They will hide in the carpet and the spaces between walls and wood trim.
 They rest there until they detect warm blood.
 Then, they quickly emerge from their hiding place and feed on their hosts.

 How Do Bed Bugs Enter Your Home?